});

 • Protect endpoints and networks

-• Understanding risks of using AI with company data
+• The risks of sharing company data with AI tools

-With proper policies, vetted platforms, and strong cybersecurity practices, AI for small businesses can be both powerful and safe.
+With clear policies, trusted platforms, and strong security practices, AI can be both powerful and safe.

 --